wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/3-exercise-single-page-applications.md

 The web page you created will submit a request to Microsoft Graph to retrieve the user's details.
 All requests to Microsoft Graph must include an access token as proof of the user's identity and that they have the necessary permissions to call Microsoft Graph.
 To obtain an access token, you must create an Azure AD application.

 Open a browser and navigate to the [Azure Active Directory admin center](https://aad.portal.azure.com).
-Sign in using a **Work or School Account** that has global administrator rights to the tenancy.
+Sign in using a **Work or School Account** that has global administrator rights to the tenant.

 Select **Azure Active Directory** in the left-hand navigation.

-Select **Manage > App registrations** in the left-hand navigation.
+Select **App registrations** in the left-hand navigation.

   ![Screenshot of the App registrations](../media/aad-portal-home.png)